Office: 1361 - Coleman Hall

 For a decade, Prof. Jacobsen's conference papers and articles focused on issues common to women writers, such as censorship, and the textual strategies they imagined to circumvent them.
 In the past few years the focus of her research shifted towards the intersection of the picaresque (an early modern Spanish literary genre) novel with Tango lyrics (a subgenre of Argentine poetry).
 For this project she is busy translating numerous Tango-songs from the River Plate variety of Spanish (peppered with lunfardo, a local lexicon) to standard English.
 In 2005, 2006, 2009, 2010, 2013, 2014, 2018 and 2019 she lectured on the Tango at eight different universities (including in Rio de Janeiro, Brazil; Medellín, Colombia; and Lima, Peru).

 WLS 4320, Civilization and Culture of Spanish America.

 WLS 3010, Spanish Through Latin American Narrative and Film.

 WLS 1112-600, Spanish for the Health Professions (online only).

 B.A., McGill University—Sociology.
 McGill University Scholar, Great Distinction, 1989.

 Associate Professor of Spanish, Department of Foreign Languages, Eastern Illinois University.
-Tenure and promotion awarded in April 2012.
+2012-2021.

 Assistant Professor of Spanish, Department of Foreign Languages, Eastern Illinois University, 2007-2012.